Greg Olsen (American football): Chicago Bears

-The Chicago Bears selected Olsen in the first round as the 31st overall pick in the 2007 NFL Draft.
+The Chicago Bears selected Olsen in the first round as the 31st overall pick in the 2007 NFL draft.
 He signed a five-year contract with the team on July 3, which made him the first player of the draft's top 64 selections to come to terms with their team.
 He sustained a knee injury during the Bears' final preseason game in 2007, and consequently, he missed the team's first two games while recovering.
 He made his NFL debut on September 23, 2007, against the Dallas Cowboys, catching two passes for twenty-eight yards.

 Olsen caught his first touchdown two weeks later during a Week 5 match-up against the Green Bay Packers.
 Olsen finished the season with 39 receptions for 391 yards and two touchdowns.

 Olsen saw his playing time increase during his second season.
 He started 7 of 16 games, making 54 receptions for 574 yards and five touchdowns.
 He led the team in receiving touchdowns, while finishing second in receptions and receiving yards.
 Olsen was selected as a second alternate for the 2009 Pro Bowl.
 Chicago's Comcast SportsNet named Olsen the Bears Player of the Year.

 In 2009, Olsen quickly developed a rapport with Jay Cutler, whom the Bears had acquired from the Denver Broncos.
 Olsen and Cutler connected for 60 receptions, for 612 yards, and eight touchdowns.
 He led the Bears in receptions and touchdowns, while finishing behind Devin Hester for most receiving yards.
 Before the 2010 season the Bears fired Ron Turner and hired Mike Martz as offensive coordinator.
 His numbers dropped compared to his 2008 and 2009 seasons, as he recorded 41 receptions for 404 yards, and five touchdowns.
 However, Olsen helped the Bears win their first 2011 playoff game against the Seattle Seahawks, catching three passes for 113 yards and two touchdowns.

 Carolina Panthers

 On July 28, 2011, Olsen was traded to the Carolina Panthers for a 2012 third round draft pick.

+2011 season

 During his first year with the Carolina Panthers, Olsen recorded 45 receptions for 540 yards and five touchdowns.

+2012 season

 In Week 10 of the 2012 season, against the Denver Broncos, Olsen recorded nine receptions for 102 yards and two touchdowns in the 36–14 loss.
 In the 2012 season, he recorded 69 receptions for 843 receiving yards and five receiving touchdowns.

+2013 season

+In the 2013 season, Olsen recorded 73 receptions for 816 receiving yards and six receiving touchdowns as the Panthers finished with a 12–4 record.